marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index [binding, "model of"], "tentacle (analogy)"}}

-You should imagine bindings as tentacles, rather than boxes.
+You should imagine bindings as tentacles rather than boxes.
 They do not _contain_ values; they _grasp_ them—two bindings can refer to the same value.
-A program can access only the values that it still has a reference to.
-When you need to remember something, you grow a tentacle to hold on to it or you reattach one of your existing tentacles to it.
+A program can access only the values to which it still has a reference.
+When you need to remember something, you either grow a tentacle to hold on to it or reattach one of your existing tentacles to it.

 Let's look at another example.
 To remember the number of dollars that Luigi still owes you, you create a binding.
-And then when he pays back $35, you give this binding a new value.
+When he pays back $35, you give this binding a new value:

 ```
 let luigisDebt = 140;